What is multiple myeloma?

 Who gets multiple myeloma?

-About 32,000 people will develop multiple myeloma and nearly 13,000 people will die from it in the United States this year, according to the American Cancer Society.
+About 32,000 people will develop multiple myeloma, and nearly 13,000 people will die of the disease in the United States this year, according to the American Cancer Society.
 Men are slightly more likely than women to develop multiple myeloma, and it is more common among African Americans compared with other racial and ethnic groups.
-Most people diagnosed with multiple myeloma are age 65 or older.
+Most people diagnosed with multiple myeloma are ages 65 or older.

 What are the risk factors for multiple myeloma?

 Multiple myeloma runs in families, but most people the disease don’t have affected family members.
 Radiation exposure is a known risk factor.
-Some research suggests that being overweight and exposure to certain chemicals may increase the risk.
-Excessive productive of a cell signaling molecule called interleukin-6 can trigger the development of plasma cell tumors.
+Some research suggests that having overweight and exposure to certain chemicals may increase the risk.
+Excessive production of a cell-signaling molecule called interleukin-6 can trigger the development of plasma cell tumors.

 What are the symptoms of multiple myeloma?